Ukrainian animation: Modern Ukraine

+1990s–2000s

 After the collapse of the Soviet Union, many of Kyivnaukfilm's archives were lost or destroyed.
 Following Ukrainian Independence Day in 1991, many animators made commercials and ads as government financing ceased.
 Nonetheless, the descendent company of KyivNaukFilm, UkrAnimaFilm, continued to create animation.
-Among these were the first Ukrainian animated film to win the Berlin Film Festival's "Silver Bear" for the cartoon 2002 "The Tram Was Going, Number Nine", and receving awards in Yalta, Stutgart, Talinn, and Kyiv as well.
+In 1996, Ukranimafilm released the 19 minute animation, Viy, bassed on the novel by Nikolai Gogol, directed by Leonid Zarubin and Alla Grachyova with cinemotagraphy by Anatoliy Havrylov, and starring Bohdan Beniuk, Natalya Sumska, and Vasyl Mazur.
+Ukranima's first Ukrainian animated film to win the Berlin Film Festival's "Silver Bear" was the 2002 cartoon "The Tram Was Going, Number Nine", receiving awards in Yalta, Stutgart, Tallinn, and Kyiv as well.
 Creative partnerships with Western European entities resulted in the creation of new animations even during difficult times.

 In addition to Kyivnaukfilm's successor, UkrAnimaFilm, other Ukrainian animation studios came into existence.
 The Borisfen Animation Studio was founded in 1990, and formed a partnership with France.
 The Odesa Animation Studio was founded September 19, 1991.

-The animation studio, Animagrad, was founded in Kyiv in 2012 and creates films for international audiences.
+Ukrainian animators mixed old traditions with new, such as with the 2005 Russian-Ukrainian stop-motion short film "Poverty" (Zlydni).